 Check Your Digital Presence

 Unless the new space was recently constructed, it most likely belonged to another company before you.
 Perform your own searches to find the old business or businesses.
-Take the search a little further to assure that all their listing are labeled as closed.
+Take the search a little further to assure that all their listing is labeled as closed.
 If they aren’t listed as closed, you may receive an unhappy guest.
 To assure they are listed as closed, contact the directory on which the listing is displayed.

 Perform searches on your company.
-Do the listings reflect the move in location?
+Do the listings reflect the move-in location?
 It is important that all of your listings reflect the change in location.
 By having incorrect information on your listings, other online directories may pull and publish further incorrect information.
 When a site like Google notices that the address is different on a couple of listings, Google may not show any of them because it doesn’t know which listing is correct.
 Not to mention, customers may view the incorrect listings and go to the wrong location.

 Once you have completed updating your information with the major online directories, be sure to check the local directories as well.
 For businesses that can be classified in a very specific market (Doctors, Lawyers, etc.), it is necessary to check the smaller niche directories.
 This should be done to remain competitive in the market.